 Reasoning: Poor Sourcing, Lack of Transparency

-Other than an about page the website lacks transparency as they do not disclose ownership, editors, or authors.
+Besides an about page, the website lacks transparency as it does not disclose ownership, editors, or authors.

-Femalista does not openly state ownership, however, on the terms and conditions page, it indicates they are controlled by Perfect Insight, Inc. A search for this company reveals they were dissolved in 2017.
+Femalista does not openly state ownership; however, the terms and conditions page indicates they are controlled by Perfect Insight, Inc. A search for this company reveals they were dissolved in 2017.
 Revenue is derived through advertising.